 Goldman-Fristoe Test of Articulation (GFTA)

-Our Speech Therapists use both evidence-based treatment protocols, all tailored to your child’s individual needs.
-The therapy sessions are carried out in an engaging and meaningful manner, and treatment programmes are designed to involve the entire family.
+At Olive Tree Development Center, we use both evidence-based treatment protocols, all tailored to your child’s individual needs.
+The therapy sessions can be carried out at the speech are carried out in an engaging and meaningful manner, and treatment programmes are designed to involve the entire family.
+The session will take place at our speech therapy centre.

 "It Takes Two to Talk" Hanen Parent Training Program